KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

     @if $uses != null {
       // Check if module exists
       @if exists($customizer, $uses) {
-        // … All is safe, let's work with the arguments }
+        // … All is safe, let’s work with the arguments }

       // Module did not exist, throw error